Courses

 RUSS 102(S) SEM Elementary Russian II

 An introduction to contemporary standard Russian, this course provides opportunities to acquire basic proficiency in all five language skills-listening comprehension, speaking, reading, writing, and culture-through immersion, intensive use of authentic materials, and a strong emphasis on the spoken word in all class activities.
-Greater emphasis is placed on writing in the second semester.
-For students who already know some Russian, consultation with the department is required before registering for any Russian language course in the sequence 101 through 203. [ more ]
+Greater emphasis is placed on writing in this semester.
+For students who already know some Russian, consultation with the department is required before registering for any Russian language course in the sequence 101 through 202. [ more ]

 This course develops all five skills--listening comprehension, speaking, reading, writing, and culture--for students who have completed at least one year of college-level Russian.
-Coursework includes a systematic review of Russian grammar, as well as an examination of a variety of authentic materials from Russian culture, current events, and daily life. [ more ]
+Coursework includes a systematic review of Russian grammar, as well as an examination of a variety of authentic materials from Russian and Russophone cultures, current events, and daily life. [ more ]

 RUSS 104(S) SEM Intermediate Russian